 I usually recommend making a communication plan, too, which describes not only the migration itself but also the “new role” of search.
 Sometimes I also recommend not to mention the word “search” at all, use a creative naming instead, for example “document locator” or “content hub”, etc.

 When implementing the search UI, always focus on the users’ needs.
 Create search verticals (custom pages) which target different groups of users.
 Define custom and meaningful refiners (search facets) on each search page.
+Identify what content has to be boosted, and create custom SharePoint Search Query Rules.
 Deploy custom display templates.
 Etc. – Do everything to help the users, motivate and encourage them during this journey.

 It will pay off.